Hunter Dozier Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 20th in MLB with a collective 8.5 strikeouts per nine innings.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 24th in the league.

-- The Diamondbacks have a 4.89 team ERA that ranks 24th across all MLB pitching staffs.
+- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.89).

-- The Diamondbacks are sending Nelson (1-0) to the mound to make his fifth start of the season.
-He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.
+- Gallen (3-1) takes the mound for the Diamondbacks in his sixth start of the season.
+He's put together a 2.59 ERA in 31 1/3 innings pitched, with 39 strikeouts.

-- In his last time out on Friday, the righty threw five innings against the San Diego Padres, allowing five earned runs while surrendering three hits.
+- The right-hander last pitched on Saturday against the San Diego Padres, when he tossed seven scoreless innings while giving up two hits.

-- The 25-year-old has put up a 4.91 ERA and 5.7 strikeouts per nine innings across four games this season, while giving up a batting average of .222 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.